oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

 ## Troubleshooting

 1. Message: "[ERROR] The weblogicDomainStoragePath parameter in kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/create-pv-pvc-inputs.yaml is missing, null or empty"
 Edit the file and set the value of the field.
 This value must be a directory that is world writable.
-After you run the through the sample the first time, you can tighten up the ownership and permissions on the named directory.
-Take the following steps to resolve the error:
+Optionally, follow these steps to tighten permissions on the named directory after you run the sample the first time.
 * become the root user
 * ls -nd $value-of-weblogicDomainStoragePath
     * Note the values of the third and fourth field of the output